 And Stephen describes him as the victim in the fight for “freedom of speech”.
 A freedom fighter!
 Backpage was making two million a month from sex trafficking near the end.
 Poor Mike.

 Oddly, the same day this was published Stephen Lemons announced he is taking a new job in Alabama after thirteen years at the Phoenix New Times, hero worshiping Lacey and Larkin in his farewell, and lamenting that he was not able to extort sex, for publishing stories.

 Good thing I grabbed a snapshot, after some taunting on Twitter about him publishing a story for Lacey pity the same day he leaves, (Severance pay?
 Bonus? ) he removed it.

-In the event this has all become a very complex issue for you to wrap your head around, rest assured it was the intention of Lacey, Larkin, their legal representatives and staff, to make it seem too complicated to understand this simple criminality.
+In the event this has all become a very complex issue for you to wrap your head around, rest assured it was the intention of Lacey, Larkin, their legal representatives, and staff, to make it seem too complicated to understand this simple criminality.
+Organized crime and racketeering.

 Stephen Lemons treks to Las Vegas, to explore the “Mob Museum”.

 Not everyone in Phoenix is sad to see him go.

 A few days later, Phoenix New Times showcased a “successful pimp” in his 70’s.
 “Not unusual,” the article said.
 And now that Lacey is not the “proper” owner, and backpage.com has shut its adult section, sex trafficking is even addressed.
 Boasting of the rising demand for buying children for sex.